shiyanhui/libcsp/docs/content/building/_index.md

 ## Libcsp library

-Libcsp libaray provides the high performance runtime scheduler and related APIs to make your programs concurrent.
+Libcsp library provides the high performance runtime scheduler and related APIs to make your programs concurrent.

 [Go to see](/api) more details about the API.